 How much does the average car cost?
-Should you buy a new vs. used car?
+Should you buy a new or used car?

 According to Kelly Blue Book, the average cost of a new car was over $45,000 in September 2021.
 That’s a lot of money for most people.
-If you have an average credit score, a four-year car loan with $1,000 down could cost you over $1,000 a month.
-Despite the ongoing rise in car prices, there are many options for more affordable new vehicles and seasonal sales and promotions (like low or no interest loans) at auto dealerships.
+If you have an average credit score, a auto loan with a four-year loan term and $1,000 down could cost you over $1,000 a month.
+Despite the ongoing rise in car prices, there are many options for more affordable new vehicles and seasonal sales and promotions (like low or no interest rate loans) at auto dealerships.

 You also have the option of buying a used car, which can save you some serious money.
 On average, a new car loses 20% of its value the moment you drive it off the lot.
 After the first few years, a vehicle will depreciate approximately 10% per year.
 Because of this depreciation, a late model used car with low mileage can be an excellent value.

 However, you should consider maintenance costs if you decide on a used vehicle, as they may be higher.
 A used car, especially an older model with high mileage, may have some obvious or hidden issues that lead to significant maintenance costs.
 Going with a low-mileage, manufacturer-certified used car can help alleviate this risk.

 Knowing the average car cost can give you a feel for price, but if keeping your car budget in line is a priority, you’ll also want to consider additional costs.
 We’ll touch on a couple of those below.
 You can also look at car reviews to get a sense of how the make and model you want holds up over time.